gruntbliss/grunt-pact-js/docs/overview.md

     });
 ```

-If you want change all configuration yo can do this with:
+If you want change all configuration you can do this with:

 ```